-As the cold, dark nights begin drawing in around us, most of us inevitably turn our thoughts to those things that bring a little warmth to our lives.
+As the cold nights begin drawing in around us, most of us inevitably turn our thoughts to those things that bring a little warmth to our lives.
 For some, it’s the roar of an open fire with a delicious hot chocolate.

 For others, it’s the bright lights brilliant comfort of a Christmas and New Year break in the Scottish Highlands, snuggled up in a boutique hotel suite and sharing in the effervescent glows which radiate throughout the holiday season.

-Yet that isn’t the last chance you’ll have have to experience that warm, Scottish spirit on a chilly winter’s evening, for shortly after we’ve raised a toast to 2018, it will be time to celebrate Burns Night.
+Yet that isn’t the last chance you’ll have to experience that warm, Scottish spirit on a chilly winter’s evening, for shortly after we’ve raised a toast to 2022, it will be time to celebrate Burns Night.

-Held each January to honour the memory of Scotland’s favourite son, Robert Burns, the event brings together everything that makes Scotland so wonderfully unique -from delicious, traditional dishes to rousing poetry and entertainment- and presents them in one truly magical evening.
+Held each January to honour the memory of Scotland’s favourite son, Robert Burns, the event brings together everything that makes Scotland so wonderfully unique – from delicious, traditional dishes to rousing poetry and entertainment – and presents them in a one truly magical evening.

 If you’re unfamiliar with Robert Burns and the night we celebrate his memory, you might want to read this post from the Dunalastair Hotel Suites blog, titled: